regorxxx/ajquery-xxx/_readme.txt

 		cha:	Added and edited multiple tooltips;
 		cha:	A lot of code cleanup;
 		cha:	Text on tabs is now non-selectable;
+		cha:	Text on most panels is now non-selectable;
 		cha:	Library list can now be filtered with the search input (usually by artist);
 		cha:	Removed play button.
 Replaced with smart play/pause button;
+		cha:	Up/down keys allow to select items (+ shift allowed);
+		cha:	Icon for selected items;
+		fix:	Search panel now has a max height and a scroll bar (instead of infinite size)
+		fix:	Text on playlist is now non-selectable (fixes shift + selection not working properly);
+		fix:	Text on progress bar is now non-selectable (fixes seeking not working properly);
+		fix:	Broken seeking (since original ajquery);
+		fix:	Double clicking on playlist page slider to focus on now playing limited to button;
+		fix:	Double clicking on a playlist row now works the same on the title or album;
+		fix:	Focusing on now playing item jumps to page only when needed;
+		fix:	Focusing on now playing item will also mark the item as selected;
+		fix:	Selection is not lost when clicking on buttons, opening panels or running most actions;
+		fix:	Active playlist tab cursor was not consistent with the rest of tabs;
 		fix:	Console log panel position is now limited to window width and height;
 		fix:	Loading indicator showing white background on dark theme;
-		fix:	Text on playlist is now non-selectable (fixes shift+selection not working properly);
-		fix:	Text on progress bar is now non-selectable (fixes seeking not working properly);
-		fix:	Active playlist tab cursor was not consistent with the rest of tabs;
-		fix:	Broken seeking (since original ajquery);
-		fix:	Double clicking on playlist page slider (now limited to button);
-		fix:	Search panel now has a max height and a scroll bar (instead of infinite size);

 *** Release history 2021
 	25 Jun  0.80
-		add:	development continued to be compatible with Spider Monkey Panel scripts;
+		add:	Development continued to be compatible with Spider Monkey Panel scripts;
 		add:	Playlist Tools integration:
 				- Call pre-configured menu entries with buttons
 				- Call arbitrary menu entries by name (retrieves list from foobar first)